 So we thought we'd better create some mini shelters, & came up with these Fairy Toadstools!

 For the base of our toadstool we cut small logs from a fallen tree branch.
 Minnie had a go at sawing the branch (unfortunately there are no pics of this as I was supervising).
-She used a small handsaw, & with my close supervision she slowly cut along the branch.
+She used a small handsaw, & under my close supervision she slowly cut along the branch.

 She was fascinated by the different textures of the log, & it's smell!
 I pointed out the rings in the wood & we tried to work out how old the tree might have been by counting the rings.